BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/pages/dataset-details.md

 ## Components used in this example

-The following lists provide a quick set of hyperlinks to associated user needs and guidance on how to help users to achive related tasks.
+The following lists provide a quick set of hyperlinks to associated user needs and guidance on how to help users to achieve related tasks.

 **[Assess dataset relevance](/main-content/steps/assess-dataset-relevance)**
 * [Clear dataset title](/main-content/steps/assess-dataset-relevance?id=_1-clear-dataset-title)